ligi/docs/trezor-apps/copay.rst

 .. image:: images/copay08.png

 After Alice signs the transaction, a payment proposal is created and Bob and Charlie are notified about it.
 When Bob opens his Copay, he will see the payment proposal in the Home tab.
 He can go on and check the details.
-When he decides to Accept the proposal, he will sign it in the same way as Alice, which (in case of 2-of-3 wallet) will finilize the payment proposal and transaction will be published.
+When he decides to Accept the proposal, he will sign it in the same way as Alice, which (in case of 2-of-3 wallet) will finalize the payment proposal and transaction will be published.

 .. image:: images/copay09a.png
 .. image:: images/copay09b.png

 Meanwhile Alice can monitor the state of her payment proposal.
-When the trasaction is finilized she will see "Payment sent" confirmation.
+When the transaction is finalized she will see "Payment sent" confirmation.
 Alice, Bob and Charlie can always check all the transactions later in History tab.

 .. image:: images/copay10a.png
 .. image:: images/copay10b.png